encukou/gillcup/doc/source/tutorial2.rst

 An Action is something that can be scheduled for the future: think of it as a delayed function call.
-The object that the rotationTo method returns is such an action; in this case, it starts an animation.
+The object that the rotationTo method returns is such an action.
+In our case, the action starts an animation when called.

 You can use any function as an action.
 Try putting the following before your mainwindow.run call::